afesta12/CityParking/README.md

 The admin can add a zone via the add zone page located in the header of the admin dashboard.
 To add a zone, the admin must enter the following:

   * The date of the event
-  * The name of the zone
+  * The name of the zone (zone number will be found from name)
-  * The zone's capacity (total number of spaces in the zone)
   * The number of reservable spots for that date/event combination
   * The rate for the reservable spaces
-  * The venue's name
-  * The distance between the lot and the venue

-After entering this information, the zone is added and given a unique zone ID number, and the admin is directed back to the admin dashboard.
+After entering this information, the zone is added and the admin is directed back to the admin dashboard.

 #### - Remove A Zone